nanobox-io/nanobox-docs/source/app-config/cron-jobs.html.md

 title: Cron Jobs
 ---

-Cron Jobs allow you to create scheduled tasks for your Nanobox applications.
+Cron Jobs allow you to create scheduled tasks for your apps.
 They are commonly used to automate system maintenance or administration, but can also be used for many other things.

 ## How Cron Jobs Work